UVL 101: Undetectable = Safe

-On 27th September 2017, the United States Centers for Disease Control and Prevention (CDC) made a clear announcement in an online letter stating that: “…people who take ART [Antiretroviral Therapy] daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.”
+The United States Centers for Disease Control and Prevention (CDC) have a clear announcement stating that: “People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load (or stay virally suppressed) have effectively no risk of transmitting HIV to their HIV-negative sexual partners.”

-“…people who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.”
+“People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load (or stay virally suppressed) have effectively no risk of transmitting HIV to their HIV-negative sexual partners.”

 Undetectable = Safe | Emen8